 The SB2C Helldiver was an US carrier bases dive bomber.
 It replaced the Douglas SBD Dauntless.
-While faster then the Dauntless, it wasn’t really liked by pilots and carrier captains alike due to it’s large size and difficult handling characteristics.
+While faster than the Dauntless, it wasn’t really liked by pilots and carrier captains alike due to it’s large size and difficult handling characteristics.
 These gave the plane it’s many, derogatory crew nicknames suck as the Big-Tailed Beast, Two-Cee and Son of a Bitch 2nd Class (SB2C).
 Nevertheless 7140 planes were build and it saw active duty in the US navy until 1947 and served the Italian air force until 1959 and had a good service record.

 Because i wanted to go all out with this kit I purchased the entire string of Eduard photo etch as well as additional 500lb bombs and HVAR rockets.
-The kit provides hard points for those, but doesn’t include the ordnance itself annoyingly.
-One mayor point of annoyance with this kit is that the windows are very thick and thus cannot be displayed in open position, while the rest of the kit implies that they can: the area behind the turret can be build in lowered position.
+The kit provides hard points, but doesn’t include the ordnance itself.
+One major point of annoyance with this kit is that the windows are very thick and thus cannot be displayed in open position, while the rest of the kit implies that they can: the area behind the turret can be build in lowered position and the windows are supplied as individual pieces.
 Here i accidentally broke the read sliding window trying to push it over the mid section.
 (Hey at least it fits now).

 The 3th issue with this kit is the engine.
 I really don’t know what they did with this atrocity of an engine, but it sure as hell doesn’t resemble a Wright R-2600.
 The engine consists of two rows of cylinders, which, according to the instruction manual, should not be evenly offset from each other (hint: the R-2600 has the cylinders spaced evenly).
 Also the gearbox is not even close to the R-2600.
 Funnily they added an exhaust ring which is completely invisible.
-I decided this is too much and went with an aftermarket engine by Vector resin.
+I decided this is too much and went with an after market engine by Vector resin.